Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 ## 3. Result Collection

 ### 3.1 Q/Expected Utility Values
-We mainly measure the Q or Expected Utility values at S
+We mainly measure the Q or Expected Utility values at states 9 and

 Mean and Std.dev (standard deviation)